-While parts of the Saw Mill Creek habitat complex have been restored by the New York City Department of Parks and Recreation, there remain substantial areas where tidal flow in the marsh ecosystem remains obstructed, resulting in substantial areas of the site being overrun by invasive weeds.
+While parts of the Saw Mill Creek habitat complex have been restored by the New York City Department of Parks and Recreation, there remain substantial areas where tidal flow in the marsh ecosystem is obstructed, resulting in substantial areas of the site being overrun by invasive weeds.
 These conditions impede a healthy ecosystem and limit the types of fish, birds, and mammals that inhabit the area.

 NYCEDC is piloting the implementation of the Saw Mill Creek Pilot Wetland Mitigation Bank as the first New York State and Federally approved wetland mitigation banking in New York City.
 Mitigation banking is a nationally proven model for balancing economic initiatives with wetlands restoration.
-In addition to environmental uplift to a degraded environment, the bank creates mitigation "credits" to be used to offset unavoidable in-water construction impacts.
+In addition to environmental uplift to a degraded environment, the bank creates mitigation "Credits" to be used to offset unavoidable in-water construction impacts.